xchwarze/wifi-pineapple-cloner/build.md

 /lib/netifd/hostapd.sh
 /lib/wifi/mac80211.sh
 ```
 You may have to make yours based on these.
+It is also worth mentioning that there are other modifications specific to the Karma attack.
 <br>

 6. Busybox applets list: